 The Code clearly defines an independant non-executive Director under Principle 3.
-The Chairman of the Remuneration Committee, namely Tonio Depasquale, does not fall within the definition of independent non-executive Director in accordance with Principle 3 in view of his position with one of the Company's major shareholders.
+The Chairman of the Remuneration Committee, for the period 1 January to 20 April 2012, namely Tonio Depasquale, does not fall within the definition of independent non-executive Director in accordance with Principle 3 in view of his previous position with one of the Company's major shareholders.
 However the Board has taken the view that the position held by Tonio Depasquale with one of the major shareholders of the Company does not undermine the said Director's ability to consider appropriately the issues which are brought before the Remuneration Committee.
 Apart from possessing valuable experience and wide knowledge of the Company and its operations, the Board feels that Tonio Depasquale is able to exercise independent judgment and is free from any relationship which can hinder his objectivity.
+In addition this position was rectified on the 20 April 2012 when Martin Galea was appointed as Remuneration Committee Chairman.
+Tonio Depasquale remained as a member of the Remuneration Committee.